jhu-ospo-courses/JHU-EN.601.270/Fall_2022/readme.md

 **Mentors:** Austin & Eric</br>
 **Difficulty:** Medium </br>

-### PatternFly project #2: Update component unit tests to meet new standards with React Testing Library (Multiple Students)
+### PatternFly #2: Update component unit tests to meet new standards with React Testing Library (Multiple Students)
 **Description:**
 PatternFly is used by individual consumers and massive corporate software alike, and as such must maintain a focus on consistency and reliability even while releasing every three weeks.
 To this end the PatternFly team implements several different methods for testing code to ensure no breaking changes are introduced - unit tests, snapshot tests, integration tests, accessibility testing, manual end-to-end testing, and more.
 The team's goal is to reimplement unit tests with React Testing Library, which will be enable support for React 18 while allowing the team to ensure that tests are accurately covering all required test cases and not providing a false sense of security.</br>
 **Additional information:**  This work consists of many smaller issues contained within one large epic.
 The PatternFly team has recently ramped up on React Testing Library ([documentation captured here](https://github.com/patternfly/patternfly-react/wiki/React-Testing-Library-Basics,-Best-Practices,-and-Guidelines)) and are happy to bring a student up to speed on this technology as well, so no React Testing Library prior experience is required.
 Existing completed work serves as templates that students can reference,   Students will work into PatternFly's 3-week sprint schedule.</br>